 6. At this stage, the milk solids begin to settle at the bottom & the bubbles will reduce significantly.
 You can see them in the picture.
 I have shown little milk solids in the ladle.
 When they just begin to turn light brown, remove the pot from the stove.

-You may scroll down to the recipe card if you are using store bought regular butter.
-Here are the steps to make traditional ghee – culture the cream, churn the cultured cream to get cultured butter and then simmer the butter to make ghee.
+Here I am sharing the way my mom makes ghee from scratch (Method B & C).
+The steps to make traditional ghee – culture the cream, churn the cultured cream to get cultured butter and then simmer the butter to make ghee.

 Method A – Heat up 2 cups of heavy cream until warm enough.
 Stir in 2 tablespoons of yogurt (at room temperature).
 Cover and keep it in a warm place for 8 to 16 hours as you would keep to make yogurt.
 When your cultured cream is ready, it smells like yogurt.
 Chill it for few hours and then proceed to step 2 to make your own cultured butter.